kyy82/tsl-website/README.md

 ## ⚠️ IMPORTANT DEPLOYMENT WARNING ⚠️

-**Pushing to the main branch will AUTOMATICALLY deploy to our live server at [transport-systems.imperial.ac.uk](https://transport-systems.imperial.ac.uk).**
+**Pushing to the main branch will AUTOMATICALLY deploy to our live server.**

 It is absolutely required that you:
 1. Test all changes locally before pushing to main